 An initial $3.5 million pledge from UKRO supports the center and its six labs.

-The center will become an important facility in basic and translational kidney research with clinical initiatives that have a positive impact on patients with kidney disease – not only in Los Angeles, but across the nation, Hallows said.
+The center will become an important facility in basic and translational kidney research with clinical initiatives that have a positive impact on patients with kidney disease – not only in Los Angeles, but across the nation.

-On a recent afternoon, Hallows was joined by Ed Crandall, PhD, MD, chair of the Keck School of Medicine’s Department of Medicine, USC/UKRO Research Center Co-Director Vito Campese, MD, and UKRO board members on a tour of the new center.
+Ed Crandall, PhD, MD, chair of the Keck School of Medicine’s Department of Medicine, USC/UKRO Research Center Co-Director Vito Campese, MD, and UKRO board members gathered for a tour of the new center.

 “This center will be an asset to promote nephrology research at USC,” said UKRO President and CEO Ken Kleinberg.
 “We want this to become the preeminent nephrology group in America.”